If you’re reading this guide, then it’s safe to assume that you’ve decided to start a Limited Liability Company (LLC) in Montana.

 Many people overlook this step when they form a Montana LLC, but it’s an important one.

-A lot of people conduct business through their personal accounts and then try to determine which transactions were business transactions and which ones were personal when it comes time to file taxes.
+A lot of people conduct business through their personal accounts and then try to determine which transactions were business transactions and which were personal when it comes time to file taxes.
 It may seem easier to conduct financial aspects of your LLC this way, but there are two important reasons that you shouldn’t consider it.

-Firstly, you’ll be able to very easily discern that every transaction is a business transaction if it was made on the business account.
+First, you’ll be able to very easily discern that every transaction is a business transaction if it was made on the business account.
 You may think it will be easy to tell the difference between business and personal transactions in your own account, but at the end of the year (several months after the actual transaction) it’s pretty unlikely that you’ll accurately remember which transactions were which.
 This makes filing taxes for your Montana LLC a lot more complicated than it needs to be.

 If you value your personal information and assets, and you don’t feel the need to make your life overly complicated, just open a business bank account for your Montana LLC.